cvmullor/reference/README.md

 Options:
- -r       path to the folder that contains the reference sequences (FASTA) for mapping -s       path to the folder that contains the reads (FASTQ) to be mapped -t       number of threads to be used during mapping -q       path to file with adapters to be removed during read quality
+ -r       path to the folder that contains the reference sequences (FASTA) for mapping -s       path to the folder that contains the reads (FASTQ) to be mapped -t       number of threads to be used during mapping.
+Default: 1 -q       path to file with adapters to be removed during read quality
           processing.
 If no file is provided, QC step will not be performed -h       this help message